markmoxon/bbcelite-scripts/README.md

 ### 5. Run the generation scripts for Aviator, Revs and Lander

 Next, let's generate the other websites by running the relevant generate scripts.
+This process is a lot quicker than for Elite, as there's only one version of each game and there's no code comparision in the websites.

 This command: